Ekkehard-Schulze/precision-temperature-logger/README.md

-- A custom printed circuit board integrates a 18650 lithium-ion battery, the DS3231 clock, the 'Adafruit Feather 32u4 Adalogger #2795' and up to two on-board TMP117A sensors.
+- A custom printed circuit board integrates a 18650 lithium-ion battery, the DS3231 clock, the 'Adafruit Feather 32u4 Adalogger #2795' and up to two on-board TMP117A sensors for environmental temperature monitoring in incubators or lab rooms.

 - We provide four miniature 7 x 5 mm sized breakout boards for wire-attached TMP117A sensors.
 These act as probes in laboratory applications, for example for usage in agar plates or liquid samples.

-- The main board can carry two optional TMP117A sensors for environmental temperature monitoring in incubators or lab rooms.

 Notes
 -----